cbdelossantos/carbon-saltponds/README.md

 # Contents

 * README.md: This file, containing information about the repository.
-* full_script.R: Script for the data analysis and visualisation for the carbon sequestration rates and stocks.
+* r_code: Script for the data analysis and visualisation for the carbon sequestration rates and stocks.